Sørrollnes Chapel

-Sørrollnes Chapel (Sørrollnes kapell) is a chapel of the Church of Norway in Ibestad Municipality in Troms og Finnmark county, Norway.
+Sørrollnes Chapel (Sørrollnes kapell) is a chapel of the Church of Norway in Ibestad Municipality in Troms county, Norway.
 It is located in the village of Sørrollnes, serving the western part of the island of Rolla.
 It is an annex chapel for the Ibestad parish which is part of the Trondenes prosti (deanery) in the Diocese of Nord-Hålogaland.
 The gray, wooden chapel was built in a long church style in 1976.
 The chapel seats about 85 people.